 You can choose from four options to live stream from.
 From a desktop computer, phone, or either software or hardware encoder.
 For the sake of simplicity, I will explain the easiest option: streaming from a desktop computer.
 On a desktop, you can simply stream from the web browser using your built-in webcam.
 A higher-quality USB webcam, as mentioned above, is a great way to enhance the look for your audience tremendously.
 The process is the same, you just need to choose the USB camera instead of the built-in one.

 Once you are all set with a camera, here is how to live stream your music on YouTube through your web browser:

-Facebook has been in the live streaming game for a long time now.
+Facebook has been in the live-streaming game for a long time now.
 It actively competes with YouTube for the #1 spot in the Live streaming world.
-For me, it feels that Facebook has upped their game in regards to live streaming since COVID-19.
+For me, it feels that Facebook has upped its game in regard to live streaming since COVID-19.
 It became super stable, and they recently even rolled out the Rooms feature, where you can do live, group video streams, and hang out with your fans.

 Top tip: Google Chrome is the only web browser that supports Facebook’s live stream feature.

 If you haven’t already, create an account on twitch.tv.
 For Twitch, you won’t be able to live stream unless you use a software encoder like OBS Studio.
 This option is much more sophisticated, and has a lot of options to choose from.
 You can add different video and audio sources, such as your webcam, another camera and maybe a room mic and a mic for the singer and so on.
 For the sake of simplicity, I describe here a minimal, basic setup with one audio and one video source.